Luis Garavito: 1980s

-After allegedly provoking a fight with his co-workers, Garavito's employment at the bakery was terminated; he subsequently attempted suicide.
-Following this failed attempt, Garavito sought psychiatric care at the San Juan de Dios hospital and was repeatedly hospitalized throughout the spring of 1980, where he expressed a desire to die over a belief that his life "was worth nothing."
-He was primarily treated for his diagnosed depression in spite of evident psychosis and bulimia; he was, however, prescribed antipsychotic medication.
-Intent on being truthful with the psychiatrist, Garavito stated he wanted to have children, before misdirecting this statement into implying he wanted to start a family.
-Fearful of consequences, Garavito chose not to inform the psychiatrist of his pedophilia or his sexual impotence with female partners.
+Garavito's employment at the bakery was terminated after fighting his co-workers; he subsequently attempted suicide.
+He then decided to seek psychiatric care at the San Juan de Dios hospital and was repeatedly hospitalized throughout the spring of 1980, where he expressed a desire to die over a belief that his life "was worth nothing".
+He was primarily treated for depression despite evident psychosis and bulimia; he was, however, prescribed antipsychotic medication.
+Intent on explaining why he was suicidal to the psychiatrist, Garavito stated he "wanted" children, before rephrasing this statement to imply that he simply wanted to start a family.

-Garavito later obtained employment in 1980 at a supermarket in Armenia, being given 2-hour lunch breaks on Thursday and Sunday afternoons.
-He then began a short-lived relationship with a single mother and beautician named Claudia, whom he described as being the first woman whose company he enjoyed.
-Claudia soon left Garavito as he apparently could not sustain Claudia's spending habits.
-Satisfying his sexual desires by binding and raping children during his lunch breaks in neighboring Quimbaya and Calarcá, the couple did not engage in intercourse.
-During this period, Garavito emphasized constant urges to molest children he encountered at work.
-In the autumn of 1980, he began carrying razor blades, candles, and lighters to facilitate the torture of his victims.
-In addition, Garavito removed a tooth to be able to bite children more effectively.
+Garavito later obtained employment in 1980 at a supermarket in Armenia, in Quindio, where he received two-hour lunch breaks on Thursday and Sunday afternoons.
+He subsequently began a short-lived relationship with a single mother and beautician named Claudia, with whom he was pleased.
+However, Claudia soon left him, as Garavito's modest career apparently could not sustain Claudia's desired spending habits, thus he soothed himself by sexually assaulting street children during his lunch breaks, in neighboring Quimbaya and Calarcá.
+During this period, Garavito emphasized he felt constant urges to molest children, often while working.
+In the autumn of 1980, he began carrying razor blades, candles, and lighters in order to torture his victims further, and even removed a tooth to bite them more effectively.

-Following his crimes, he wrote the name of the molested child in a blue notebook and prayed for them while pacing his room, fervently beating his chest while naked in a ritual-like fashion.
-Garavito also began compulsively reading the Bible each night, attempting to find an explanation in the Book of Psalms for his deviance.
-Despite this, Garavito developed an avid interest in esoteric study, tarot readings and Satanism.
-He would visit palm readers and other occultic practitioners before concluding they also knew little regarding the occult.
-Afflicted with bouts of depression and guilt from his crimes, Garavito suffered nightmares about his victims, waking up in tears before entering fits of hysterical laughter as he remembered the pleasure received from their pain.
+Following his crimes, he would write his victims' names in a blue notebook and pray for them while ritually-pacing his room nude and beating his chest.
+Garavito also read the Bible every night, attempting to find an explanation in the Book of Psalms for his deviance.
+Despite this interest in Christianity and Catholicism, Garavito also developed an avid interest in esoteric study, such as astrology and tarot readings, as well as the study of Satanism, after receiving an esoteric book from a friend.
+He would visit palm readers and other fortune-tellers, before concluding they, too, knew little regarding the occult.
+Afflicted with bouts of depression and guilt from his crimes, Garavito alleged that he suffered nightmares about his victims and would wake up crying over the children, before laughing at them.